Many parents are considering alternative ways to educate their children that divert away from the traditional classroom setting.

 Many states require standardized testing during various grade stages in a child’s educational development.
 This testing may begin as early as grade 2 and continue every second year thereafter.

-So its important to prepare for these benchmarks as you may need to alter your usual curriculum to cater to this and concentrate on one or two core subjects.
+So it’s important to prepare for these benchmarks as you may need to alter your usual curriculum to cater to this and concentrate on one or two core subjects.

 The most common areas of testing are reading comprehension, punctuation, and mathematics.